briemadu/evalNLP-22/index.md

 **Please, check the guidelines and the schedule for more details.** Note that this page is meant only to present the course, but we'll use Moodle for everything else (submissions, announcements, question forums etc), so **please enrol in the Moodle course page**.

 ## Background
-Everyone is welcome to take this class, but you will profit more if you are already familiar with some NLP tasks and methods.
-Some knowledge of Python (= PRS + preferably PRO1) is needed for the programming assignments.
+Everyone is welcome to take this class, but you will profit more if you are already familiar with some NLP tasks and methods (e.g. CLT).
+Some knowledge of Python (e.g. PRS + ongoing PRO1) is needed for the programming assignments.
 If you are in doubt, contact me :)

 ## Requirements and grading policy
 To pass the course, you need to abide by the guidelines listed [here](https://briemadu.github.io/evalNLP-22/guidelines) and fulfill two ungraded requirements:
-- active participation in the course (weekly documentation, weekly worksheets and programming assignments) [minimum of 60% valid submissions of documentations and worksheets +  2 mandatory assignments]
+- active participation in the course (weekly documentation, weekly worksheets and programming assignments) [minimum of 60% of valid documentation submission, minimum of 60% of valid worksheet submissions + 2 mandatory assignments]
 - presentation [at least 60% of the total points]

-To pass the module, you need hand in a graded final project.
+To pass the module, you need to hand in and pass a graded final project.

 ## Contact
 Feel free to write me if you have any question or suggestion, or if you have any special needs (e.g. accessibility or name preference).
 I hope to see you soon! :wink: